 Touching the table with your hand

-It is important that you do not use your hand as a support.
+You mustn’t use your hand as support.
 Also, moving the table counts as the opponent’s point.

 Ping pong rules – Let

-In service, if the ball touches the net and passes to the opponent’s side of the table, then let is counted.
-It should only be noted here that, unlike tennis, you can serve let an unlimited number of times without losing a point in ping pong.
+In service, if the ball touches the net and passes to the opponent’s side of the table, then the ball is counted.
+It should only be noted here that you can serve unlimited times without losing a point in ping pong, unlike tennis.
 You will only repeat the service each time.

 The rules in doubles are not particularly complicated.
-You need to pay some attention if you are a beginner, and you will quickly get used to it.
+If you are a beginner, you need to pay some attention and quickly get used to it.

 When playing doubles, there are only two differences concerning individual matches.
-The service must go from the forehand diagonal to the opponent’s, also, the forehand diagonal, including playing with your right hand.
-If you are left-handed, then that means you are serving from your backhand.
+The service must go from the forehand to the opponent’s forehand diagonal, including playing with your right hand.
+If you are left-handed, you are serving from your backhand.

-Unlike tennis, where one player can hit the ball several times in a row, the rules are different in table tennis.
+Unlike tennis, where one player can hit the ball several times, the rules are different in table tennis.
 As you see in the picture above, the player serves diagonally.

-Each player must alternate hitting the ball and then move so that the other player can make his move.
-Thus, the players move more to make room for their double partner for each next ball.
+Each player must alternate hitting the ball and moving so the other player can make his move.
+Thus, the players move more to make room for their double partners for each ball.

 Another rule concerns the serve.
 In the doubles game, the servers are also changed every two points.
 The server on Team 1 serves the recipient on Team B. After 2 points, the recipient on Team B becomes the server, and so on.

-The ping pong table dimension is mostly standard, but we will say those who do not know.
-Length should be 2.74m, width 1.525, and the table height o.76m.
+The ping pong table dimension is standard, but we will say those who do not know.
+Length should be 2.74m, width 1.525, and the table height should be 76m.

-Also, the net has its dimensions that players should respect according to the rules of table tennis.
-The height is 15.25 cm and extends along the center of the table’s width and thus divides the table tennis table into two equal parts.
+Also, the net has dimensions that players should respect according to the rules of table tennis.
+The height is 15.25 cm and extends along the center of the table’s width, thus dividing the table tennis table into two equal parts.